Hélio (footballer)

-Hélio José de Souza Gonçalves (born 31 January 1986), simply known as Hélio (/pt/; 艾里奧, /yue/), is a professional footballer who currently plays as a centre back for Hong Kong Premier League club Eastern District.
+Hélio José de Souza Gonçalves (born 31 January 1986), commonly known as Hélio (/pt/; 艾里奧, /yue/), is a professional footballer who currently plays as a centre back for Hong Kong Premier League club Eastern District.
 He is also the assistant coach of the club.
 Born in Brazil, he plays for the Hong Kong national team.

 Club career

 Early career

 Hélio transferred from Sántos B to Ceará at the beginning of the 2006–07 season.
 Then, he joined Olímpia at the beginning of the 2007–08 season without playing a single game for Ceará.
 He played 20 games for Olímpia, scoring 2 goals.
 After that, he joined Hong Kong First Division League club Citizen in the winter transfer window 6 months later.

 Citizen

 Hélio played a total of 111 league games for Citizen, scoring 10 goals in his 6-year stay at the club.
 He won the HKFA Senior Challenge Shield once with the club.
 He left the club for Kitchee in the summer transfer window of 2014.